Skip to content

 Three roles operate on the subnet:

 The roadmap adds a fourth commercial layer: validators will acquire enterprise clients through a frontend web application proportional to their delegated TAO stake.
-They will also charge fees based on challenge complexity and duration, and give enterprise clients security solutions that continuously improve over time, rather than a one-time report, turning validators into a direct commercial interface between enterprises and the decentralized network.
+They will also charge fees based on challenge complexity and duration, and give enterprise clients security solutions that continuously improve over time instead a one-time report, turning validators into a direct commercial interface between enterprises and the decentralized network.

 1inch Is Already a Paying Customer